 The facts are eye-opening, but the good news is that there are plenty of ways to minimise fashion's impact on people, animals and the planet.
 Read more about it here.

-Caption: The Tullahan River (running between the cities of Caloocan and Valenzuela) turns pink and purple as foam from unknown source covers part of the river.
+Caption: The Tullahan River (running between the cities of Caloocan and Valenzuela) turns pink and purple as foam from unknown sources covers part of the river.
 People living in the area say that the formation of effluent in different colours occurs almost every day.
 Residents along Tullahan river have noted a multi-coloured effluent in the river water, rocks and banks.
-Several industries, such as paper, pen and dye factories, are located upstream from this site.
+Several industries, including dye factories, are located upstream from this site.